wkolowski/Type-Theory-Wishlist/README.md

 S : Term := λ x. λ y. λ z. x z (y z)
 ```

-Assuming we have a really good coercion system that can coerce `t : Term` into `App t : Term -> term`, our lambda terms can even look like the real lambda terms.
+Assuming we have a really good coercion system that can coerce `t : Term` into `App t : Term -> Term`, our lambda terms can even look like the real lambda terms.

 ```
 subst (t : Term) : (s : ∇ α : Term.
 Term) -> Term